 \subsection{Robustness Verification for Neural Networks}

 Following the common categorization~\cite{tjeng2019evaluating}, we introduce two main branches of verification methods: complete and incomplete.
-To illustrate the difference, we first assume an \textit{adversarial polytope} to be the exact set of NN outputs resulting from the norm-bounded set of perturbed inputs.
-To assert the robustness of the NN on these perturbed inputs, complete methods handle the adversarial polytope directly, attaining an adversarial example or a robustness certificate for each of the inputs when given sufficient processing time.
-These methods usually apply Mixed Integer Programming (MIP)~\cite{lomuscio2017approach,cheng2017maximum,tjeng2019evaluating} or Satisfiability Modulo Theory (SMT)~\cite{ehlers2017formal,katz2017reluplex}, which in turn utilizes Linear Programming (LP) or Satisfiability (SAT) solvers with accelerating techniques such as interval analysis~\cite{cheng2017maximum,tjeng2019evaluating,ehlers2017formal} or region partitioning~\cite{everett2021robustness} in a Branch-and-Bound (BnB) fashion~\cite{wang2021betacrown}.
+To illustrate the difference, we assume an \textit{adversarial polytope} to be the exact set of NN outputs resulting from the norm-bounded perturbation region.
+To assert the robustness of the NN within the perturbation region, complete methods handle the adversarial polytope directly, attaining an adversarial example or a robustness certificate for each query when given sufficient processing time.
+These methods usually apply Mixed Integer Programming (MIP)~\cite{cheng2017maximum,lomuscio2017approach,tjeng2019evaluating} or Satisfiability Modulo Theory (SMT)~\cite{ehlers2017formal,huang2017safety,katz2017reluplex}, which in turn utilizes Linear Programming (LP) or Satisfiability (SAT) solvers with accelerating techniques such as interval analysis~\cite{cheng2017maximum,ehlers2017formal,tjeng2019evaluating} or region partitioning~\cite{everett2021robustness} in a Branch-and-Bound (BnB) fashion~\cite{wang2021betacrown}.
 By contrast, incomplete methods reason upon an outer approximation of the adversarial polytope.
-Such reasoning typically results in faster verification time yet possibly some robust queries being evaluated non-robust due to the over approximation.
+Such reasoning typically results in faster verification time, yet possibly some robust queries being evaluated non-robust due to the over-approximation.
 Common methods in this branch include duality~\cite{wong2018provable}, abstract interpretation~\cite{gehr2018ai2} and Semi-Definite Programming (SDP)~\cite{wang2021betacrown}.
 For more details, interested readers are referred to the survey paper~\cite{huang2020survey}.